-Alternatively, the algorithm can be set via menu 1 "Algorithm".
+The algorithm can be chosen via menu 1 "Algorithm".
 Press the encoder twice (to enter the menu, and to select "Algorithm").
 Then turn the encoder to select the algorithm.
 Finally, press the encoder again to switch to the chosen algorithm.